loveencounterflow/icql-dba-hollerith/README.md

   `u32`, `bcd`); that *serialization* format is associated with a *storage* format (a type name for an SQLite column—`text`, `blob` and maybe `json` being the only sane choices).
 Add field in `Hollerith` for that.
+* **[–]** Class constructor `Hollerith` has been defined to embrace types as instance-specific (because some type definitions will depend on instance `cfg` properties (a.k.a. settings)).
+How can it be made easier to follow that pattern, apply it elsewhere?